Euler's three-body problem

-The Euler three-body problem is known by a variety of names, such as the problem of two fixed centers, the Euler–Jacobi problem, and the two-center Kepler problem.
 Various generalizations of Euler's problem are known; these generalizations add linear and inverse cubic forces and up to five centers of force.
 Special cases of these generalized problems include Darboux's problem and Velde's problem.

 Overview and history

 Euler's three-body problem is to describe the motion of a particle under the influence of two centers that attract the particle with central forces that decrease with distance as an inverse-square law, such as Newtonian gravity or Coulomb's law.
 Examples of Euler's problem include an electron moving in the electric field of two nuclei, such as the hydrogen molecule-ion H2+.
 The strength of the two inverse-square forces need not be equal; for illustration, the two nuclei may have different charges, as in the molecular ion HeH2+.

 In Euler's three-body problem we assume that the two centres of attraction are stationary.
 This is not strictly true in a case like H2+, but the protons experience much less acceleration than the electron.
 However, the Euler three-body problem does not apply to a planet moving in the gravitational field of two stars, because in that case at least one of the stars experiences acceleration similar to that experienced by the planet.